Auguste and Louis Lumière: History

 The date of the recording of their first film is in dispute.
-In an interview with Georges Sadoul given in 1948, Louis Lumière claimed that he shot the film in August 1894 - before the arrival of the kinetoscope in France.
+In an interview with Georges Sadoul given in 1948, Louis claimed that he shot the film in August 1894 – before the arrival of the kinetoscope in France.
 This is questioned by historians, who consider that a functional Lumière camera did not exist before the beginning of 1895.

 The Lumière brothers saw film as a novelty and had withdrawn from the film business by 1905.
 They went on to develop the first practical photographic colour process, the Lumière Autochrome.

-Louis died on 6 June 1948 and Auguste on 10 April 1954.
+Louis died on 6 June 1948, and Auguste on 10 April 1954.
 They are buried in a family tomb in the New Guillotière Cemetery in Lyon.